 You don't actually drag the app using VoiceOver; all you need do is locate y and drop x before it.
 Here's how:

 You may first need to use three finger swipes left or right to move to the page containing y.
-When VoiceOver first lands on a new page it will probably speak "add widget, button".
+When VoiceOver first lands on a new page it will probably speak "the page number"followed by "edit button".
 If you need to move to another page touch any app in the main part of the screen to hear its name spoken and then perform the three finger swipe.

 Locate y and hear its name spoken.
 Swipe up repeatedly with one finger until you hear "drop x before y" and then double tap to drop x in this new position.